 Frequently asked questions

-Can I change my address or bank details?
+Can I change my address?

 I want to update my death grant ‘expression of wish’.

 As a retired member of the LGPS, a death grant may be due to your loved ones when you die.
 Check your ‘expression of wish’ information on ‘My Pension Online’ to make sure any death grant that may be due, goes to the right person.